aksommerville/fullmoon4/README.md

 - [ ] verify: Resources named by sprite config, eg chalkguard strings
 - [ ] verify: 'indoors' should be the same for all edge neighbors, should change only when passing thru a door
 - [ ] verify: buried_treasure and buried_door. shovellable, etc
-- [ ] verify: Map flag commands eg ANCILLARY must come before sprites and doors.
+- [ ] verify: Map flag commands eg ANCILLARY, also "sketch" important, must come before sprites and doors.
 - [ ] verify: Map tilesheet must be before neighbors, for crow's edge detection.
 - [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
 - [ ] Summoning the crow potentially examines every command in every map, every time.
 Can we pre-index all that by itemid?